AndroidPuzzle/paraphrasing/newbie/README.md

 # Newbie

-> From zero to one.
+> a newcomer to cyberspace